Tracking UK Covid-19 cases

 Vallance said “If, and that’s quite a big if, but if that continues unabated, and this grows, doubling every seven days… if that continued, you would end up with something like 50,000 cases in the middle of October per day.

 We put the doubling to the test by creating a tracker of the projection.
-At the moment there is a significant divergence in the case data with the 49,000 cases that were projected by the 13 Oct.
-We will keep this tracker up to date to monitor the changes.
+On the 13 October, the projection was not realised as there was significant divergence in the case data with the 49,000 cases that were projected for this date.
+We tracked up to date to the 21 October to monitor the changes.

 The 7-day moving average takes account of 4 days before and 3 days after to provide an estimate and takes into account the latest reporting – the specimen date takes 5 days to stabilise and therefore lags the current reporting by this amount.